-Few entities have as much stake in sound, cost-effective waste management as local governments, because they—the county commissions, the city councils, the boards of aldermen and the like—oversee the taxpayer dollars allotted to recycling programs, they approve the contracts for trash collection, they even decide whether a landfill will close or remain open.
-Members of these bodies are also, of course, among the first to hear complaints when litter piles up on such-and-such a road, or tires are dumped beside such-and-such a waterway.
+Few entities have as much stake in sound, cost-effective waste management as local governments, because they oversee recycling budgets, approve trash contracts, even decide whether a landfill will close or remain open.
+Members of these bodies are among the first to hear complaints when litter piles up on such-and-such a road, or tires are dumped beside such-and-such a waterway.
 So it's no wonder that some of the strongest support for a Tennessee bottle bill comes from local governments.

-Between 2005 and 2010, when the earlier version of the current deposit-return bill was especially active, 18 county commissions (plus the city councils of Norris and Oak Ridge) voted on resolutions of support for a 5-cent deposit on Tennessee beverage containers, with returns to redemption centers.
-(The Association of County Mayors also voted to support the measure.)
+Between 2005 and 2010, when the earlier version of the current bottle bill was active, 17 county commissions, plus the city councils of Norris and Oak Ridge, voted to endorse a 5-cent deposit on Tennessee beverage containers; 11 did so unanimously (see the map below).
+The Association of County Mayors also voted to support the measure.